use adb sideload command stock twrp recovery

 1. First off, transfer the required ZIP file to the platform-tools folder on your PC.

-2. Furthermore, rename it to something shorter, say mod.zip so that it becomes easier in typing in the CMD window.
+2. Furthermore, rename it to something shorter, say mod.zip so that it becomes easier to type in the CMD window.

 3. Likewise, type in CMD in this folder’s address bar to open Command Prompt.